breck7/scroll/scroll/readme.md

 ### Architecture

 You use Scroll through the command line.
-A Scroll is a folder with a specific project layout.
-Scroll compiles that Scroll folder into a static HTML folder.
+A Scroll is a single folder containing Dumbdown files.
+Scroll compiles those Dumbdown files into a static index.html page.

 Scroll also contains a simple Node.js Express app for live preview.

 ### Folder Layout

-A Scroll project looks like this:
+A typical Scroll project folder looks like this:

 ```
-yourDomainName.tld/
+yourScrollProject/
  someDraft.dd
  readme.dd
- published/
+ yourDomainName.org/
   publishedArticle.dd
   anImageInTheArticle.png
   index.html
-  settings.map
+  scrollSettings.map
 ```

-When you "build" a Scroll site, you are simply generating the index.html file in the site's "published" folder.
+The "scrollSettings.map" file let's Scroll know that a folder contains a Scroll.

-This folder layouts let's you easily put any static files you have directly into the "published/" folder.
+When you "build" a Scroll site, you are simply generating the index.html file in the site's folder.

-Your sites static files, generated html, and published article source dumbdown files, are all in the "published/" folder and checked into version control.
+The suggested project layout above let's you easily separate drafts from published content and put all under version control.

-The root level folder is where you can keep drafts and any private files.
+With Scroll your site's public static files, generated html, and published article source dumbdown files, are all in the public folder and checked into version control.

 ### File Formats